 Cultural heritage is the fabric of our lives and societies.
-It surrounds us in the buildings of our towns and cities and is expressed through natural landscapes and archaeological sites.
+It surrounds us in the buildings of our towns and cities; our landscapes and archaeological sites.

-It is not only made up of literature, art and objects but also by the crafts we learn, the stories we tell, the food we eat and the films we watch.
+It is not only made up of literature, art and objects but also by the crafts we learn, the stories we tell, the food we eat, the songs we sing and the films we watch.
 Cultural heritage brings communities together and builds shared understandings of the places we live in.
-The digital world too, is transforming the way we access heritage.
+Thanks to technology and the internet, it is now more accessible than ever.

-- its importance for our relations with the rest of the world
+- its importance for our relations with the rest of the world- cultural diplomacy

 Shared heritage: bringing Europe's cultural heritage, history and shared values closer to people